toasterrepairman/boostrap/README.md

 - fully configured shell with fish/starship.rs
 - themed Spotify and Discord clients

+# prerequisites
+ideally this should be installed on a fresh Manjaro Gnome installation. however, any distro with pacman and and the Gnome DE installed should work. it should be compatable with other window managers, but i haven't tested it. this is not compatible with KDE, but you can use the components/commands in here piecemeal to get a similar result if you really want.

 # installation
 installation can be performed by copying the following line to your terminal and executing it